RocketSoftware/BankDemo/demos/onprem/psql/README.md

 ## What the demonstration shows
 - This demonstration shows a simple COBOL CICS "green screen" application accessing data using EXEC SQL statements.
 - The Enterprise Server instance is created in the `BANKSQL` sub-directory of this project
+- The Enterprise Server instance is:
+    - created in the `BANKSQL` sub-directory of this project
-- The server instance is created using the ESCWA Admin API, using just a single command-line utility to create the default CICS resource definition file.
+    - created (almost exclusively) using the ESCWA Admin API
+    - command-line utility `caspcrd` is used to create the default CICS resource definition file
+    - configured for use with JCL and the VSAM datasets are catalogued
+    - configured as a 64-bit server
+    - uses pre-built application modules
-- The server is configured as 64-bit and uses pre-built executables, but can easily be reconfigured to use 32-bit and/or build the application from source
+    - can be reconfigured to deploy a 32-bit server (see below)
+    - build the application from source (see below)
     - On Windows an ODBC system data source called `bank` is created
     - The database tables are populated with example data
-- The server instance is configured to use MFDBFH by:
+    - The server instance is configured to use PostgreSQL:
+       - the credentials vault is populated with database credentials (using the `mfsecretsadmin` command)
        - specifying the XA switch module espgsqlxa (source is in Enterprise Developer product `src/enterpriseserver/xa` directory)
+       - esxaextcfg is used to provide encrypted credentials to espgsqlxa

 ## Steps for running the demonstration
 1. Open a (Windows) Administrator command-prompt or (Linux) terminal